elearning-lab/EducationalDesignCompanion/README.md

 # Educational Design Companion

-This repository contains an instructional design prompt for LLMs built for educators in health professions education.
+This repository contains an instructional design prompt (for LLMs) built for educators in health professions education.
 It operationalises Mayer’s Multimedia Principles to help creators produce clear, effective multimedia learning materials for students in clinical and biomedical programmes.

-## Live version on ChatGPT
+## How to use

-You may test it directly on ChatGPT:
+You may test the tool directly on ChatGPT:
 [CustomGPT](https://chatgpt.com/g/g-691093c92d088191af1dd1b86db305cd-educational-design-companion)

+Or you can copy the raw prompt to your own LLM: [Open the prompt.txt file](prompt.txt)

 ## Purpose